LZ 127 Graf Zeppelin: Electrical and communications systems

 The main generating plant was in a separate compartment mostly inside the hull.
 Two 12 hp Wanderer car engines adapted to burn Blau gas, only one of which operated at a time, drove two Siemens & Halske dynamos each.
 One dynamo on each engine powered the oven and hotplates, and one the lighting and gyrocompass.
 Cooling water from these engines heated radiators inside the passenger lounge.
 Two ram air turbines attached to the main gondola on swinging arms provided electrical power for the radio room, internal lighting, and the galley.
 Batteries could power essential services like radios for half an hour, and there were small petrol generators for emergency power.

 Three radio operators used a one-kilowatt vacuum tube transmitter (about 140 W antenna power) to send telegrams over the low frequency (500–3,000 m) bands.
 A 70 W antenna power emergency transmitter carried telegraph and radio telephone signals over 300–1,300 m wavelength bands.
 The main aerial consisted of two lead-weighted 120 metre-long wires deployed by electric motor or hand crank; the emergency aerial was a 40 metre wire stretched from a ring on the hull.
 Three six-tube receivers served the wavelengths from 120 to 1,200 m (medium frequency), 400 to 4,000 m (low frequency) and 3,000 to 25,000 m (overlapping low frequency and very low frequency).
 The radio room also had a shortwave receiver for 10 to 280 m (high frequency).

-A radio direction finder used a loop antenna to determine the airship's bearing from any two land radio stations or ships with known positions.
+A radio direction finder used a loop antenna to determine the airship's bearing from any land radio station, or a ship with a known position.
+Two or more bearings would give the airship's position.
 During the first transatlantic flight in 1928, the radio room sent 484 private telegrams and 160 press telegrams.